-To ensure research is thorough, it is also extremely important to have access to brain tissue from deceased people who did not have diseases.
-This is known as control tissue and it is crucial that scientists have access to this so that they can compare it directly with tissue from a person with a disease.
+To ensure research is thorough, it is also important to have access to brain tissues from people who did not have the diseases being studied.
+These unaffected tissues are known as ‘control tissues’.
+It is crucial that scientists have access to these so that they can be compared with tissues from people who had a disease.
 These valuable donations are essential for developing new and better treatments for people with diseases and in the search for a cure.

-Brain donation has helped with the discovery and treatment of diseases such as schizophrenia, Alzheimer's disease, Parkinson's disease and variant Creutzfeldt-Jakob Disease.
+Brain donation has helped researchers and doctors to better understand diseases such as schizophrenia, Alzheimer’s disease, Parkinson’s disease and variant Creutzfeldt-Jakob Disease.

 How to donate your brain for research

 A list of human tissue banks which accept brain and spinal tissue for research is available on the HTA website or by phoning the HTA.
 Brain banking needs to take place as soon as possible after death.
 Individual brain banks may vary in their procedures and this should be discussed with the brain bank.

 A person may consent for their tissue to be used for research, or, if there is no record of the deceased person’s wishes, consent can be obtained from someone nominated by that person to act on his or her behalf or from someone in a qualifying relationship to them at the time of their death.